The Animal Boarding Establishments Act 1963 controls commercial kennels and catteries and home boarding establishments.

-Please note: it is the view of both DEFRA (Department of Environment Food and Rural Affairs) and the Feline Advisory Bureau that the home boarding of cats should not be encouraged.
+DEFRA (Department of Environment Food and Rural Affairs) and the Feline Advisory Bureau believe that the home boarding of cats should not be encouraged.
 We therefore, will only consider applications for the home boarding of dogs.

 When an application is received, an officer from the Animal Control Service will inspect the proposed premises.

 Where a licence is granted, that licence and any subsequent licence will expire on 31st December of the year to which it relates.

 You can specify on your application whether you would like the licence to come into force at the beginning of the day on which it is granted or at the beginning of the next following year.

 New application free: £205 and is payable on application.